abikesa/sanity/README.md

 > **🌊🚣🙇✂️🔁**

 This is not a plea.
 It’s not even sorrow.
 It is **the aesthetic of stoic immersion**—rowing into fate with no expectation of rescue.
 The boat is not resisting.
 The scissors are not saving.
 The spiral is not solving.
+Its wave after wave after wave.
+Tomorrow and tomorrow and tomorrow.

 It is the **pose**—the inner posture—that defines Russian fatalism for Nietzsche.